moveit/moveit2_tutorials/doc/planning_scene/planning_scene_tutorial.rst

 The output should look something like this, though we are using random joint values so some things may be different. ::

- ros.moveit_tutorials: Test 1: Current state is not in self collision ros.moveit_tutorials: Test 2: Current state is not in self collision ros.moveit_tutorials: Test 3: Current state is not in self collision ros.moveit_tutorials: Test 4: Current state is valid ros.moveit_tutorials: Test 5: Current state is in self collision ros.moveit_tutorials: Contact between: panda_leftfinger and panda_link1 ros.moveit_tutorials: Contact between: panda_link1 and panda_rightfinger ros.moveit_tutorials: Test 6: Current state is not in self collision ros.moveit_tutorials: Test 7: Current state is not in self collision ros.moveit_tutorials: Test 8: Random state is not constrained ros.moveit_tutorials: Test 9: Random state is not constrained ros.moveit_tutorials: Test 10: Random state is not constrained ros.moveit_tutorials: Test 11: Random state is feasible ros.moveit_tutorials: Test 12: Random state is not valid
+ moveit2_tutorials: Test 1: Current state is in self collision
+ moveit2_tutorials: Test 2: Current state is not in self collision
+ moveit2_tutorials: Test 3: Current state is not in self collision
+ moveit2_tutorials: Test 4: Current state is valid
+ moveit2_tutorials: Test 5: Current state is in self collision
+ moveit2_tutorials: Contact between: panda_leftfinger and panda_link1
+ moveit2_tutorials: Contact between: panda_link1 and panda_rightfinger
+ moveit2_tutorials: Test 6: Current state is not in self collision
+ moveit2_tutorials: Test 7: Current state is not in self collision
+ moveit2_tutorials: Test 8: Random state is not constrained
+ moveit2_tutorials: Test 9: Random state is not constrained
+ moveit2_tutorials: Test 10: Random state is not constrained
+ moveit2_tutorials: Test 11: Random state is feasible
+ moveit2_tutorials: Test 12: Random state is not valid

 **Note:** Don't worry if your output has different ROS console format.
-You can customize your ROS console logger by following `this blog post <http://dav.ee/blog/notes/archives/898>`_.
+You can customize your ROS console logger by following `this tutorial <https://docs.ros.org/en/foxy/Tutorials/Logging-and-logger-configuration.html#console-output-formatting>`_.